 LRS established the Political Buttons at HKS Collection in 2012, when local philanthropist Steven M. Rothstein donated his family’s personal button collection to HKS.
 Mr. Rothstein was an accomplished nonprofit administrator, leading Citizen Schools and the Perkins School for the Blind before becoming the Executive Director of the John F. Kennedy Library Foundation.

-In 2018, we began expanding Mr. Rothstein’s collection during each election cycle.
-We contact the campaign teams of each candidate, offering them the chance to memorialize their efforts in our library.
-Our growing collection of contemporary candidate buttons include those of Democratic, Republican, and Independent politicians running for all forms of political office.
+In 2018, LRS began expanding Mr. Rothstein’s collection during each election cycle.
+We now contact the campaign teams of every candidate running for congressional and presidential office, offering the chance to memorialize their efforts in our library.
+Our contemporary candidate buttons encompass all political parties and levels of office.